markdthompson/marketplace_dapp_demo/README.md

 Then run npm start:
 `:~/myProject/marketplace_dapp_demo/client$ npm start`

 After the webserver starts up, you should be able to access the demo at http://localhost:3000.
+Make sure you're logged into MetaMask, that MetaMask is using localhost:8545 as the network, and that MetaMask's Account 1 is active.
 Follow the instructions you see on the home page to get started with a walk through.